 -

-Quarterly Deep Dive (2-3 hours): Review your investment performance and check progress toward your goals.
+Quarterly Deep Dive: Review your investment performance and check progress toward your goals.
 Are you on track?
 Do you need to adjust anything?

 -

-Annual Review: This is the big one.
-Re-evaluate your goals, check your net worth, review insurance coverage, and make any major adjustments.
-Life changes—new job, new baby, new goals.
-Your financial plan should change with it.
+Annual Review: Re-evaluate your goals, check your net worth, review insurance coverage, and make any major adjustments.
+With any changes, your financial plan should change with it.

 The Bottom Line #

-Start with your mindset, get clear on where you stand, set meaningful goals, create a spending plan that actually works for your life, demolish that debt, build your wealth-building engine, and review regularly.
+Start with your mindset, get clear on where you stand, set meaningful goals, create a spending plan that actually works for your life, kill those debts, build your wealth-building engine, and review regularly.

 You’ve got this.
 Take it one step at a time, and watch your financial life transform.